cocoy/demo-docker-apt-cacher/README.md

       Where: apt.example.com can be IP or dns of your apt-cacher-ng server and port.
       Or we can specify a new inventory file that contains the host we want to target to install the apt-cache client.

+      Example is to edit  inventories/dev/apt-cache-hosts add the IP/hostname:

+          ```
+             192.168.10.1
+	     web1.local

+      Then we can run the apt-cacher client playbook on the inventory.
+       `ansible-playbook -i inventories/dev/apt-cache-hosts install_apt_cacher_client.yml`

 ## References: